-Any action brought against the Company for violations of these laws or regulations, even if successfully defended, could cause us to incur significant legal expenses and divert the Company's management's attention from the operation of its business.
-The Company may be subject to private actions brought by individual whistleblowers on behalf of the federal or state governments, with potential liability under the federal False Claims Act including mandatory treble damages and significant per-claim penalties.
-If the Company's operations are found to be in violation of any of these laws or any other governmental regulations that may apply to it, it may be subject to significant civil, criminal and administrative penalties, damages, fines, imprisonment, exclusion of products from government funded healthcare programs, such as Medicare and Medicaid, and the curtailment or restructuring of the Company's operations.
-If any of the physicians or other healthcare providers or entities with whom the Company expects to do business is found to be not in compliance with applicable laws, they may be subject to criminal, civil or administrative sanctions, including exclusions from government funded healthcare programs.
-Any of the foregoing consequences will negatively affect the Company's business, financial condition and results of operations.
+Any action brought against us for violations of these laws or regulations, even if successfully defended, could cause us to incur significant legal expenses and divert our management's attention from the operation of our business.
+We may be subject to private qui tam actions brought by individual whistleblowers on behalf of the federal or state governments, with potential liability under the federal False Claims Act including mandatory treble damages and significant per-claim penalties.
+If our operations are found to be in violation of any of these laws or any other governmental regulations that may apply to us, we may be subject to significant civil, criminal and administrative penalties, damages, fines, imprisonment, exclusion of products from government funded healthcare programs, such as Medicare and Medicaid, and the curtailment or restructuring of our operations.
+If any of the physicians or other healthcare providers or entities with whom we expect to do business is found to be not in compliance with applicable laws, they may be subject to criminal, civil or administrative sanctions, including exclusions from government funded healthcare programs.
+Any of the foregoing consequences will negatively affect our business, financial condition and results of operations.

-Security breaches and other disruptions could compromise the Company's information and expose the Company to liability, which would cause the Company's business and reputation to suffer.
+Security breaches and other disruptions could compromise our information and expose us to liability, which would cause our business and reputation to suffer.

-The Company and certain third parties that it relies on for its operations collect and store confidential and sensitive information, and their operations are highly dependent on information technology systems, including internet-based systems, which may be vulnerable to damage or interruption from earthquakes and hurricanes, fires, floods and other natural disasters, and attacks by computer viruses, unauthorized access, terrorism, and war, as well as telecommunication and electrical failures.
-Damage or extended periods of interruption to the Company's corporate, development or research facilities due to fire, natural disaster, power loss, communications failure, unauthorized entry or other events could also cause the Company to cease or delay manufacturing of the Genio systems.
-If such an event were to occur and cause interruptions in the Company's operations, it could have a material adverse effect on the Company's business.
-For example, the loss of clinical trial data from completed, ongoing or planned trials could result in delays in the Company's regulatory approval efforts and significantly increase its costs to recover or reproduce the data.
+We and certain third parties that we rely on for our operations collect and store confidential and sensitive information, and our and their operations are highly dependent on information technology systems, including internet-based systems, which may be vulnerable to damage or interruption from earthquakes and hurricanes, fires, floods and other natural disasters, and attacks by computer viruses, unauthorized access, terrorism, and war, as well as telecommunication and electrical failures.
+Damage or extended periods of interruption to our corporate, development or research facilities due to fire, natural disaster, power loss, communications failure, unauthorized entry or other events could also cause us to cease or delay our manufacturing of the Genio systems.
+If such an event were to occur and cause interruptions in our operations, it could have a material adverse effect on our business.
+For example, the loss of clinical trial data from completed, ongoing or planned trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 Since the Genio system is a wireless medical device, additional complications may arise with respect to the wireless, RF, technology used for the communication between the system parts.
-While the Company has reviewed and determined the integrity of its system and the communication protocol, use of wireless technology imposes a risk that third parties might attempt to access the Company's system.
+While we have reviewed and determined the integrity of the Genio system and the communication protocol, use of wireless technology imposes a risk that third parties might attempt to access our system.
 An additional risk is related to interruption or distortion of communication by other devices that might be used in the vicinity of the system, especially when in use by the user, which might have an effect on the effectiveness of the therapy delivered by the system.
-Any disruption or security breach or other security incident that resulted in a loss of or damage to the Company's data or applications, or the inappropriate access to or disclosure of personal, confidential, or proprietary information could delay the Company's product development, clinical trials, or commercialization efforts, result in increased overhead costs and damage the Company's reputation, all of which could negatively affect its business, financial condition and operating results.
+Any disruption or security breach or other security incident that resulted in a loss of or damage to our data or applications, or the inappropriate access to or disclosure of personal, confidential, or proprietary information could delay our product development, clinical trials, or commercialization efforts, result in increased overhead costs and damage our reputation, all of which could negatively affect our business, financial condition and operating results.

-12.8.
-Risks relating to intellectual property
+12.6.
+Risks related to intellectual property

-The inability to fully protect and exploit the Company's intellectual property and trade secrets may adversely affect the Company's financial performance and prospects.
+The inability to fully protect and exploit our intellectual property and trade secrets may adversely affect our financial performance and prospects.